 Players who want to improve their mahjong game in the shortest amount of time possible, whether online or offline, can benefit from the following mahjong tools and apps.

-Whether you're just learning how to play Japanese mahjong, or you're aiming to become a professional player, any riichi enthusiast outside of Japan should definitely know about these tools!
+Whether you're just learning how to play Japanese mahjong, or you're aiming to become a professional player, any riichi enthusiast outside of Japan should definitely learn about these tools!

-Three, they must be useful and the best of its genre.
+- Three, they must be useful and the best of their genre.

 Please, let me know in the comments what you thought of them and if I missed another one that should be here.